-And finally, a BIG thanks to: Alison Dunn, for listening and advising me daily, having the belief that I could take my designs further; Suzi Attree, for giving me my first gig, knowing I was frustrated artist.
-Producing designs to support a writers competition, organised by the Oxford Writers House website; Wendy Stephens and Anita Arora for all their creative support over many years; my husband and his team for this fab website; and of course my family for letting me use the dining room table for my creative projects (which you may get back one day).
+And finally...Shout Outs!
+To Alison Dunn, for listening and advising me daily, having the belief that I could take my designs further; Suzi Attree, for giving me my first gig, knowing I was a frustrated artist and giving me the opportunity to produce to designs to support The Oxford Writers House Essay competition; Wendy Stephens and Anita Arora for all their creative support over many years; my husband and his team for this fab website and of course my family for letting me use the dining room table for my creative projects (which you may get back one day).

 Twinning of two neighbouring places - Abingdon & Oxford.
 A twisted tree root and church staircase.

-Two photographic images intertwined of The Bodleian Library and the Nuffield College in Oxford.
+Two photographic images intertwined of The Radcliffe Camera (Bodleian) & Nuffield College, Oxford.

 An ice-cream sat inside a Whitstable Oyster shell!
 Who would have thunk it?
 Make mine a 99!